top of page

 When I dance, I allow what’s in my physical and energy body to be there and to move to the surface: joy, sorrow, anguish, guilt, shame, resistance, boredom, sadness.
 When these emotions, or ‘energy in motion’, don’t serve me, I can move them to the surface and release them in catharsis.
 I am also able to hear inner dialogues that don’t serve me, and I speak to my Higher Self, asking for guidance, receiving my answers in the dance itself, or in the days that follow.

 Grief is a process and an almighty teacher.
-A year and a half later, I am able to think of James with love and gratitude rather than pain and sorrow.
+Two years later, I am able to think of James with love and gratitude rather than pain and sorrow.
 I hear songs and remember our time together with fondness, cherishing and holding each moment close to my heart.
 Occasionally, however, I still feel the pain in my heart – I don’t think this will ever go away completely.
 So I light a candle and incense, turn up the music and dance for what we shared; for the past, the present, the future, and for my healing.

 In loving memory of James Matthew Norris.